-BARN is a collective theatre initiative, facilitated by Take Art, that supports Somerset’s emergent theatre-making sector to develop, test and showcase new work in a predominantly rural context.
+BARN was a collective theatre initiative, facilitated by Take Art, that supported Somerset’s emergent theatre-making sector to develop, test and showcase new work in a predominantly rural context.

 It was inspired by the North American rural tradition of barn-raising: in our case, the collective action of a theatre-making sector to build and sustain Somerset’s theatre infrastructure.

 With support from the Esmée Fairbairn Foundation, BARN Phase 1 ran from 2017 to 2019.
-In 2020 we ran an emergency support programme.
+In 2020 we ran an emergency support programme, followed by a further programme in 2021/22.

 BARN Phase 2 (2021/22)